osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 **What to clean up**

-1. Relay's temporary cache location.
+1. PI Connector Relay temporary cache location.
-   Stop the Relay process.
-By default, if not chosen during Relay setup, temporary data will be stored in ``\%ProgramData\%\\OSIsoft\\Tau\\Relay.ConnectorHost``.
+   Stop the PI Connector Relay process.
+By default, if not chosen during the PI Connector Relay setup, temporary data will be stored in
+   ``\%ProgramData\%\\OSIsoft\\Tau\\Relay.ConnectorHost``.
 Delete this folder.
    Deleting this folder removes all cache entires for all producers.